tanav2202/starred/README.md

 - [HillZhang1999/llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
 Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models"
 - [evanmiller/LLM-Reading-List](https://github.com/evanmiller/LLM-Reading-List) - LLM papers I'm reading, mostly on inference and model compression
 - [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework
-- [tensorush/Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [firmai/data-science-career](https://github.com/firmai/data-science-career) - Career Resources for Data Science, Machine Learning, Big Data and Business Analytics Career Repository
 - [rbhatia46/Data-Science-Interview-Resources](https://github.com/rbhatia46/Data-Science-Interview-Resources) - A repository listing out the potential sources which will help you in preparing for a Data Science/Machine Learning interview.
 New resources added frequently.
 - [Coder-World04/ML-AI-Research-Papers---Solved](https://github.com/Coder-World04/ML-AI-Research-Papers---Solved) - This repository contains everything you need to become proficient in ML/AI Research and Research Papers